rootcodelabs/classifier/README.md

 3. You can view the UI designs for this project in this [Figma file](https://www.figma.com/design/VWoZu2s7auo7YTw49RqNtV/Estonian-Classifier-English-Version?node-id=712-1695&t=cx6ZZVuEkfWqlbZB-1)

-## Instructions for MacOs Users
-#### TODO - Include instructions for MacOS users to delete specific parts of the base image to make the build work

-## Version
-##### TODO - Talk about programming language versions and framework versions used in the project here

 ## Dev setup

 - Clone [Ruuter](https://github.com/buerokratt/Ruuter)